The page has been translated by Gen AI.

 Creating a DaemonSet

-To create a daemon set, follow these steps.
+To create a DaemonSet, follow the steps below.

 2. On the Service Home page, click DaemonSet under the Workload menu.
-It moves to the DaemonSet list page.
+You will be taken to the DaemonSet List page.

-3. On the DaemonSet list page, select the cluster and namespace from the gear button in the top left, then click Create object.
+3. On the DaemonSet List page, select the cluster and namespace from the gear button at the top left, then click Create Object.

-4. Object creation popup where you enter object information and click the OK button.
+4. In the Object Creation Popup, enter the object information and click the Confirm button.

 Reference